whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-10-Box-Of-Style-Rachel-Zoe-Subscription-Fall-2015-Review-Coupon.md

 <br>

-<p>Putting them on was a breeze, but because my ears are somewhat petite and not fatty enough, I had to adjust it a bit by squeezing the back enclosure tighter towards my ear lobes.
+<p>Putting them on was a breeze, but because my ears are somewhat petite and not "thick" enough, I had to adjust it a bit by squeezing the back enclosure tighter towards my ear lobes.
 They are bendable enough for me to resize it, thankfully.</p>

 <br>